 This post contains affiliate links.
 Please read our disclosure policy.

-Crisp on the outside and chewy on the inside, this whole grain pizza dough is the perfect recipe for pizza night!
-This homemade pizza dough is easy to make and yields fantastic results every time.
+Crisp on the outside and chewy on the inside, this homemade pizza dough with freshly milled flour is the perfect recipe for pizza night!
+This pizza dough is easy to make and yields fantastic results every time.

 Everyone in my family gets excited for pizza night!